 WHO WE ARE

-Jenny Peck and Geoff Knight served in humanitarian sectors for twelve years in East Africa, the last ten of which have been in Mufindi teaching, guiding, implementing and working with their Tanzanian counterparts to establish community development projects within the project area.
+Jenny Peck and Geoff Knight served in humanitarian sectors for twelve years in East Africa, ten of which were in Mufindi learning from, partnering with, and working alongside their Tanzanian counterparts to establish community development projects within the project area.
 Jenny holds a B.S. in math from the University of Kansas and a MPH in Maternal and Child Health from University of Minnesota- expected December 2019).
 Geoff has a B.A. in Anthropology from the University of Kansas.

 Cathy Knight works as Vice President at Kindred Health and